Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 #### Instructor

+- Introduce the practical assignment due next week at this time
 - Add to and update weekly tasks on the [GitHub Project Board](https://github.com/Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/projects/1)

 #### All Students

+- Submit the practical assignment from the previous week
 - Check all weekly tasks on the [GitHub Project Board](https://github.com/Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/projects/1)